Spending too much time looking for blank values in your analytical general ledger?

 FIRST: A BRIEF EXPLANATION

-Many companies have their Enterprise Management system configured for mandatory dimensions for their analytical reporting.
+Many companies have their Sage X3 system configured for mandatory dimensions for their analytical reporting.
 This means their journal entries will not post if there is a GL account on a journal line and the specified dimension type is not present.

 But what happens if your dimensions aren’t mandatory?
 It means your journal could have some blank values posted.
 If you need to check through those values, you’ve probably been going through your journal line by line.
 Ugh.
 What a time killer.